-Whistle-blowing refers to disclosure by employees regarding illegal, immoral, abusive, or illegitimate practices in their workplace that violates the law or endangers the welfare of others.
+Whistleblowing refers to disclosures by employees regarding illegal, unethical, abusive, or illegitimate workplace practices that violate the law or endanger the welfare of others.

-At PCHS, we strive to provide the highest quality service we can to our patients.
-That includes making sure that we foster an environment where all employees are held accountable for their actions, thereby improving performance and empowering employees.
+At PCHS, we strive to provide high quality services to our patients.
+That includes fostering an environment where all employees are held accountable for their actions, thereby improving performance and empowering employees.

-PCHS has a Whistle-blowing program in order for employees to safely and anonymously report ethical and legal violations to management.
+PCHS has a whistleblowing program that enables employees to report ethical and legal violations safely and anonymously to management.

 When to Blow the Whistle

-- When someone in your organization is pursuing an action that you believe is illegal or ethically wrong.
+- When someone within PCHS is pursuing an action that you believe is illegal or unethical.